tejusrevi/interactive-human-face/README.md

 This React based web project features a humanoid face that follows cursor movements/gyroscopic movements.
 A popular JavaScript library called Threejs was used to dynamically alter the 3D GLTF subject with information from user through mesh deforming.

-This project features a humanoid head that follows cursor/gyroscopic movements.
-It uses Threejs library to dynamically deform a GLTF 3D mesh in response to user action.

 ![Demo](https://github.com/tejusrevi/interactive-human-face/blob/Only-the-head/src/images/ezgif.com-video-to-gif.gif)